UCSC Summer Food Study Field Study in Italy

 Student Life.
 Each summer the Umbra Institute hosts between 80 and 100 American and Italian college students from colleges and universities across the U.S. and in Perugia.
 Housing is provided for all students in shared apartments within a 10-minute walk of the Institute.
 Apartments are furnished with full kitchens and have WiFi access.
-Check out some of the student activities offered at Umbra.

 To learn more about the course, contact Professor Caldwell by filling out the form below.